 After the user clicks on the link, they will see a lightbox popup with the optin form.

-Because this is a very specific offer to this particular blog post, and we’ve used a 2-step optin, it converts really well.
+Because this is a particular offer to this specific blog post, and we’ve used a 2-step optin, it converts well.

 You can also use 2-step optins to increase conversions on your landing pages.
 Here’s an example from ActiveGrowth.

 When you click on the Click Here to Get Started button, a lightbox with the optin form pops up.

 How to Set Up 2-Step Optins with OptinMonster